Cookie consent management tool by TermsFeed Self-guided Sea Kayaking in St Anna Archipelago in Sweden | Nature Travels

 Not Included

-- Option 3 (Cabin on Harstena): There is a small restaurant and bakery on Harstena open during high season (normally from Midsummer to mid-August).
-Note that, especially if travelling outside high season, there may be no facilities open on Harstena for provisions and we recommend purchasing all essential provisions for your tour before leaving the mainland.
+• Food: Please purchase all provisions before beginning your tour.
+Depending on the dates of your tour, there may be small stores open to purchase provisions in the area, but these should not be relied upon.
+If staying on Harstena during your tour, there is a small restaurant and bakery on Harstena open during high season (normally from Midsummer to mid-August).
+Howver, note that, especially if travelling outside high season, there may be no facilities open on Harstena for provisions and we recommend purchasing all essential provisions for your tour before leaving the mainland.

 Good To Know »